Notice:-POTTED ROSES Now available for PRE-ORDER. Limited Stock!

 A regular, generous application of well rotted animal manure or compost and blood and bone are perfect for roses.
 Avoid manure from animals that eat meat and use chicken manure sparingly - as these are too acidic for roses.
 Blood and bone gives an immediate burst of nutrients but should only be used once or twice a year in winter and the manure or compost provides a continuous release as it breaks down.
 A quick foliar feed every so often of Charlie Carp or Seasol is a good pick me up for the plant.

-Pelletized fertilizers such as Sudden Impact are applied by sprinkling around the base of the plant.
+Pelletized fertilisers such as Sudden Impact are applied by sprinkling around the base of the plant.
 Use a reputable brand and follow the manufactures instructions on the packaging.

 Use a reputable brand and follow the manufactures instructions on the packaging.
-Never apply liquid fertilizer to dry soil as this will burn the roots - water the roses first.
+Never apply liquid fertiliser to dry soil as this will burn the roots - water the roses first.

 When to apply: